Tivoli Gardens amusement park with fun fair rides in the heart of Copenhagen is the most popular experience in Denmark for both children and adults.

 When to Visit Tivoli in Copenhagen

 Tivoli does not get too crazy busy but is obviously quieter on weekdays during school term.
 Rides usually open from noon with early afternoon generally quieter than late afternoon or early evening.
-In equalitarian Denmark, no VIP passes, skip-the-line tickets, etc. are available.
+In equalitarian Denmark, no VIP passes, skip-the-line tickets, etc. are available once inside the park.

 For visitors not interested in rides, Tivoli presents itself at its most beautiful at night when more than 100,000 bulbs light up the park into a romantic cityscape worthy of the fairy tales of Hans Christian Andersen, who was a frequent visitor.